Machine learning using rapidity-mass matrices for event classification problems in HEP: Model-independent searched for BSM signals

 \item As a cross-check, an ANN with two hidden layers, with 300 and 150 nodes in each, was studied.
 Such a ``deep'' neural network had 3056 neurons with 826052 connections (and 3060 neurons and 826656 connections in the case with six outputs).
 The training took more time than in the case of the three-layer ``shallow'' ANN discussed above.
 After the termination of the training of the four-layer ANN using a validation sample, no improvement for the S/B ratio was observed compared to the three-layer network.

 \end{itemize}

-Model-independent searches using convolutional neural networks (CNN) applied to backgrounds only was discussed in \cite{Farina:2018fyg} in the context of jet ``images''.
+Model-independent searches using convolutional neural networks (CNN) applied to background events were discussed in \cite{Farina:2018fyg} in the context of jet ``images''.
 The approach based in the RMM+ANN does not directly deal with jet shape and sub-structure variables since they are not a part of the standard RMM formalism.
-The RMM+ANN covers the most important kinematic features of all identified particles and jets and, generally, does not require CNNs which are known for being not easy to train.
+The goal of this paper is to illustrate that even the simplest neural networks based on the RMM feature (input) space, that reflects the kinematic features of separate particles and jets, show benefit over the traditional cut-and-count method (see more about this in Sect.~\ref{sec:qg}).
+The statement about the benefit is strengthened by the fact that no detailed studies of input variables are required during the preparation step for machine learning since the RMMs can automatically be calculated for any event type.
+There is little doubt that more complex neural networks, such as CNN, could show even better performance than the simplest ANN architecture used in this paper.
+However, comparisons of different machine learning algorithms with the RMM inputs are outside the scope of this paper.